 Right to consider and appoint individual members of the Board of Directors

 Shareholders have the right to consider and appoint individual members of the Board of Directors.
 The Company prepares the biography of the person being nominated that includes all the information needed for shareholders’ consideration, such as the person’ background, date of appointment, type of director they are being nominated for, selection criteria and methods, shareholding in the Company, the position(s) they are occupying at other companies, whether or not such position is related to the Company’s conduct of business, etc. The Company also prepares the definition of independent directors, in case where they are being appointed, which is included in the meeting invitation letters and the Company’s Annual Report.
-The person being nominated will have been carefully selected and reviewed by Nominating Committee and approved by the Board of Directors, before being presented to the shareholders for final approval.
+The person being nominated will have been carefully selected and reviewed by Nomination and Remuneration Committee and approved by the Board of Directors, before being presented to the shareholders for final approval.

 Right to review and approve Board of Directors’ remuneration

 Shareholders have the right to review and approve Board of Directors’ remuneration.
-The amount of remuneration being presented to the shareholders will have been carefully reviewed by Remuneration Committee and approved by the Board of Directors, before being presented in a shareholders’ meeting for final approval.
+The amount of remuneration being presented to the shareholders will have been carefully reviewed by Nomination and Remuneration Committee and approved by the Board of Directors, before being presented in a shareholders’ meeting for final approval.